 Development is then followed by other implementation stages that lead to a live product.
 Then the cycle starts over with user research and testing.

 You should know the basics of each stage, but it’s very hard to be a true master of the entire process.
 You can safely pick any two adjacent stages (or even one) and focus your efforts on them.
 Think what you can do best and what correlates with your existing skills.
 For example, if you come from product management background, then user research and wireframing will be a good choice.
 If you’re great at visuals, then you might enjoy wireframing and visual design.
+If you know a bit about marketing, something as narrow as HubSpot themes can work.

 Sidenote: I didn’t dedicate a separate stage to prototyping because it’s a slightly different dimension.
 A prototype means that your wireframes, high-fidelity layouts, or even live coded screens are linked together into a clickable model that simulates the product behavior.
 As you see, it could require different skills depending on your team’s process.